dimakatsoseleb/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that creates a directory called my_dir with permissions 751 in the working directory
+Script that changes the the group owner to school for the file hello .The file hello will be in the working directory